 - Play louder without distorting?

-However, if you know the audio signal isn't the problem or you don't want to part with your current receiver, then you might want to build up the other audio components in your vehicle.
-If your speakers sound OK at moderate volume, but not at highway volume, you may want to start by adding more power.
-If the speakers sound bad all the time, you know to replace them first.
+Knowing what you want your receiver to do makes it easier to choose the right one for you and your car.
+If you know the receiver isn't the problem, or you just don't want to part with your current receiver, you can focus on building up the other components in your car's system.
+If your speakers sound okay at moderate volume, but not at highway volume, you may want to start by adding more power.
+If the speakers sound bad all the time, you should probably replace them first.

-New speakers improve the entire range of your sound, from deeper bass to more well-defined highs.
-Best of all, they're easy to install and usually more affordable than replacing the receiver.
-Most factory installed car speakers are made of lightweight paper or other cheap-to-produce materials in order to keep down the purchase price of your vehicle.
-They also tend to distort and wear down a lot faster than aftermarket speakers, so even if your speakers sounded good when you bought the car, they've probably changed after a few years.
+Most factory-installed car speakers are made of lightweight paper or other cheap-to-produce materials.
+Even "premium" factory speakers tend to wear down and distort a lot faster than aftermarket speakers, so even if they sounded good when you bought the car, they've probably dropped off a bit over the years.

-Aftermarket speakers are made of higher quality materials for a more faithful reproduction of sound and for added durability.
+Aftermarket speakers are made with higher-quality materials, so they'll give you much better sound and increased durability.
 Full-range speakers (some combination of a woofer, a midrange, and/or a tweeter) fit easily into your car's factory locations and are probably your best bet for improved sound.
-If you want to hear all that your music has to offer, use a set of component speakers with separate woofers and tweeters to transform your car into a concert soundstage.
+If you want to hear everything your music has to offer, use a set of component speakers with separate woofers and tweeters to transform your dashboard into a concert soundstage.

-Does your music need a little more "umph?"
+Does your music need a little more "oomph?"

-You need to give your speakers more power.
+If your sound seems to lack that certain something, you need to give your speakers more power.
 An amplifier increases the volume of your system without distorting it, so you'll have no trouble hearing your tunes with the windows down and the sunroof open.
-Amplifiers also give your music life by bringing out musical details and clarity, resulting in better sound quality at all volume levels.
+Amplifiers also give your music new life by bringing out musical details and clarity, resulting in better sound quality at all volume levels.

 Do you want to feel the beat?

-If you want a sub, but are concerned about how much space it might take up in your car, then you might want a vehicle-specific subwoofer enclosure.
-They mount in your cargo area or under a seat, so you don't lose much storage space.
+If you want a sub, but are concerned about how much space it might take up in your car, then you might want a powered subwoofer or a vehicle-specific subwoofer enclosure.
+These subs mount in your cargo area or under a seat, so you don't lose much storage space.

-Think about what kind of music you listen to, and especially how you listen to your music.
+Think about what kind of music you listen to, and also how you listen to your music.
 If you like it loud and heavy, you're going to want outboard amplifiers and a subwoofer or two for sure.
-Is soft classical music your style?
-A new receiver should provide plenty of RMS wattage to full-range speakers — though you would certainly still benefit from the low-frequency output of a subwoofer.
+Is jazz or classical music more your style?
+A new receiver should provide plenty of RMS wattage to a set of full-range speakers — though you'd still benefit from the low-frequency output of a subwoofer.

 Now, let's get to the source

-If the car receiver ranked the lowest, then you have several options.
+If the car receiver ranked the lowest on your list of priorities, then you have several options.
 Think about your driving and listening habits to decide which features you want.
 It's important to think about what your other primary sources of music are, and whether or not you can enjoy them in your car.

-Buy a CD/MP3 receiver that will play MP3 files burned to discs.
-Or, if you own a portable audio player or iPod®, buy a receiver with an auxiliary input.
+If you own a portable audio player or iPod®, look for a receiver with an aux input or two.
 Newer adapters will charge your iPod when it's connected, and offer direct audio connection for faster signal transfer.
 If you get a receiver with a large monitor, you'll get the added convenience of touchscreen control and easy viewing of songs and playlists, even album art and video.

 Is your car your office?